gabbro246/archivetools/readme.md

 **Flags:**
 - `-f`, `--folder`: Specifies the folder to scan for duplicate files.

-### Set Files to Oldest Date with `settooldestdate.py`
+### Set Files to Selected Date with `setdates.py`
-Sets the file creation and modification dates to the oldest available date found in EXIF data, file metadata, or associated sidecar files.
+Sets the file creation and modification dates to a selected date based on various modes, including EXIF data, file metadata, sidecar files, or the oldest available date.

-**Usage:** `python settooldestdate.py --folder [target_folder]`
+**Usage:** `python setdates.py --folder [target_folder] [--mode mode]`

 **Flags:**
 - `-f`, `--folder`: Specifies the target folder to process files.
+- `-m`, `--mode`: Specifies the mode for date selection.
+Options are:
+  - `default`: Prioritizes EXIF dates, then sidecar, then metadata.
+  - `oldest`: Selects the oldest date available from any source.
+  - `exif`: Selects the oldest EXIF date if available.
+  - `sidecar`: Selects the oldest date from sidecar files.
+  - `metadata`: Selects the oldest file creation or modification date.

 ---